ryan-mcclue/musings/tower-of-knowledge.md

 TODO: what is blockchain and web3?

 # MCU
+Some chips have XIP (execute-in-place) which allows for running directly from flash

 QI is a wireless charging standard most supported by mobile-devices for distances up to 4cm FreePower technology allows QI charging mats to support concurrent device charging